 - Will you store your tree assembled or unassembled?

-- Do you want to store your tree in a cardboard box, plastic container, or Christmas tree storage bag?
+- Do you want to store your tree in a heavy duty cardboard box, plastic container, or Christmas tree storage bags?

 Each of these questions is important because their answers will help determine the best way to store your tree so that it stays protected and beautiful every year.